PhdLoLi/VideoFile/INSTALL.md

 Prerequisites build instructions
 ==

-MacOS build considerations
+Mac OS build considerations
 -

-NDN-CXX & NFD
+ndn-cxx & NFD
 --
 First install NDN-CXX, then install NFD, all from the source.